-The City of Sammamish has made several minor changes to Chapter 1 of the 2016 KCSWDM.
+The City of Sammamish has made several minor changes to Chapter 1 of the 2021 KCSWDM.
 This chapter provides replacement and supplemental text for specific sections of Chapter 1.
 Apart from these changes, the King County version of Chapter 1 applies for proposals in the City of Sammamish.
 The City's changes to the County document are as follows:

-• Key Terms and Definitions (page 1-1 of the 2016 KCSWDM) - Replace all references to KCC 21A with SMC 21A.
+• Key Terms and Definitions (page 1-1 of the 2021 KCSWDM) - Replace all references to KCC 21A with SMC Title 21.
+Additional definitions are included in SDC 21.03.050.B.
 In addition, the following changes to specific terms apply: